 Our AussieDoodles are smart, happy go lucky dogs.
 They love EVERYONE!
 They are very low shedding, low allergenic dogs.
 That said, the are NOT fit for every family.
 We rarely send puppies home to homes where adults work out of the house, or families in apartments.
-Aussiedoodles, especially ours, are incredibly smart dogs.
-They are NOT HAPPY, sitting around for 8 hours, waiting for their master to come home.
+AussieDoodles, especially ours, are incredibly smart dogs.
+They are NOT HAPPY, sitting around for 8 hours, waiting for their humans to come home.
 They are too smart to sit there with nothing to do.
 Just like a child, AussieDoodles can develop behavior problems, if they are not engaged in human interaction, and not exercised several times a day.
-You should be realistic with yourself, and ensure you can make this commitment to such a smart and high energy dog.
+You should be realistic with yourself, and ensure you can make this commitment to such a smart dog.
 If you’re more the “couch potato” type, you should choose a different breed, or a cat 🙂

 1. AussieDoodles shed less, sometimes not at all.

 2. AussieDoodles are better for people with mild allergies.